brapru/cadtab/docs/TASKS.md

-    (sorted, entry flagged active), headed by the bundle name. *Display-only:* opening a file as an editor tab is **T7.4** (needs the per-file/multi-doc machinery T7.1 deferred). *Note:* the tree currently sources from the loaded bundle map; the **live-folder (FSA) source isn't built yet** (D38) — `openProject` picks one score or one `.ctabz`, so flat lists today; hierarchical folder rendering + live-folder watching are later refinements.
+    (sorted, entry flagged active), headed by the bundle name. *Display-only:* opening a file as an editor tab is **T7.4** (needs the per-file/multi-doc machinery T7.1 deferred). *Note:* the tree currently sources from the loaded bundle map; the **live-folder (FSA) source isn't built yet** (D38, now **T7.15**) — `openProject` picks one score or one `.ctabz`, so flat lists today;
+    hierarchical folder rendering + live-folder watching land with T7.15.
-- [x] **T7.3 — Bottom status bar (slick, minimal, non-invasive).** *(global-singleton view)* A small bottom bar hosting the dock toggle and the diagnostics button (T4.7m); sets the bottom-control styling — small, unobtrusive, out of the way.
-Pairs with T4.7m and T4.7n.
+- [x] **T7.3 — Bottom status bar (slick, minimal, non-invasive).** *(global-singleton view)* A small bottom bar hosting the dock toggle and the diagnostics button (T7.28); sets the bottom-control styling — small, unobtrusive, out of the way.
+Pairs with T7.28 and T7.34.
   - *Landed:* `BottomBar.svelte` (registered `bottomBar` global-singleton in the view registry), rendered as fixed chrome below the workspace.
 Left: a dock toggle wired to `dockOpen` + **Cmd/Ctrl-B** (the panel it reveals is T7.2; the control + keybinding live here).
 Right: a live problem indicator ("No problems" / error+warning counts) from the compile's diagnostics, via a pure `diagnosticCounts` helper.
-Added shared `--error`/`--warning` theme tokens (light+dark) for cohesion with the diagnostics tooltip/panel (T4.7i/T4.7m). *Deferred:* making the indicator a button that opens the exhaustive panel + jumps to spans is **T4.7m**.
+Added shared `--error`/`--warning` theme tokens (light+dark) for cohesion with the diagnostics tooltip/panel (T7.27/T7.28). *Deferred:* making the indicator a button that opens the exhaustive panel + jumps to spans is **T7.28**.
 - [x] **T7.4 — Editor views + multi-file tabs.** *(document-bound)* Each open `.ctab` is an editor view; `import`ed files open as tabs across the groups.
 Depends on M5 import / multi-file;
       tab/group mechanics come from T7.1. *Decomposed into T7.4a (model refactor) + T7.4b (multi-file